Osteoarthritis treatment on your plate

 If you’re dealing with osteoarthritis (OA) of the knees, here’s some good news: research published in the journal Nutrition Research says that a diet rich in fruits and vegetables has been shown to help reduce inflammation and pain in your joints.

-Click through this slideshow to learn how food can help your OA.
+Read on to learn about how food can help your OA.

 Inflammation produces free radicals, the cell-damaging molecules that are formed in response to toxins and natural bodily processes.
 The synovium (the cushion between knee joints) is as prone to free radical damage as the skin, eyes, or any other body tissue.

-Antioxidants protect the body from free radicals Research published in the Proceedings of the National Academy of Sciences and Clinical Rheumatology has shown that certain antioxidants may help prevent arthritis, slow its progression, and relieve pain.
+Antioxidants protect the body from free radicals.
+Older research from the Proceedings of the National Academy of Sciences and Clinical Rheumatology has shown that certain antioxidants may help prevent arthritis, slow its progression, and relieve pain.
 Being at a healthy weight is a critical component to managing OA of the knees.

-Avoiding extra fat doesn’t just take weight off your knees.
-Body fat is metabolically active, capable of producing hormones and chemicals that actually increase levels of inflammation.
+Avoiding extra body fat doesn’t just take weight off your knees.
+Body fat is metabolically active, so it’s capable of producing hormones and chemicals that actually increase levels of inflammation.

 Try these calorie-controlling strategies: